Ecommerce Stats and Trends for Online Success

 That puts them on top of the list with the highest growth rates.
 Brazil and Argentina also make the cut, with a growth of over 15%, outpacing the US.

-In Europe, the UK is leading the eCommerce market size by country list, with an estimated $118 billion in revenue (Oberlo)
+In Europe, the UK is leading the ecommerce market size by country list, with an estimated $118 billion in revenue (Oberlo)

 Germany comes second, with $89.7 billion.
 Third place is for France, with $60.6 billion.